NickyFrs/MP2---General-Knoledge-Quiz/README.md

 - The second one is used for the favicon. the image used was a photograph under the Creative Commons licenses taken from unsplash website.
   [link to the photo here](https://unsplash.com/photos/jvBXiynINGE).

-### Skeleton

-A .PDF file can be found [HERE](https://nickyfrs.github.io/hma-bds/Wireframes/HMA-BDS-Wireframe.pdf) with a wireframe meda with Figma shoing the mobile navigation idea for desktop and mobile, as well as the footer wireframe for mobile and the entire idea for the Homepage layout for the website

 ---
 ### User Journey